anna-cole/library-manager/README.md

 # Library Manager application

 ## Description
 Welcome to our project!
-Library Manager is a python app with an user-friendly command-line interface that allows library staff to efficiently manage books and customers.
+Library Manager is a python app with an user-friendly command-line interface that allows library staff to efficiently manage its books and customers.

-This CLI utilizes an SQLite database to store records, making it easier to see, search, add, update and delete books and customers data.
+This CLI utilizes an SQLite database to store records, making it easier to see, search, add, update and delete borrowed books and library users data.
 We hope you enjoy and we look forward to your contributions!

 ## Directory and file structure